DinoChiesa/ApigeeEdge-Java-Validate-JSON-Schema/README.md

 applied on the response flow, the policy reads the JSON payload from the response content.

-There is just one configuration parameter: the schema.
+There is one key configuration parameter: the schema.
 There are several options:

 - inline in the policy
 - as a variable holding a schema as a string